noahehall/multicloud/opensource/apache/tinkerpop.md

 - a graph computing framework for both graph databases (OLTP) and graph analytic systems (OLAP).
 - intended for those interested in AWS neptune but prefer to rampup via tinkerpop
 - bookmark
-  - 3.16.1.
-Using where and by to filter results
+  - 3.18.
+Using option to write case/switch type queries

 ## TLDR!